 Both Sierra Club and the Joint Utilities comment that the Commission needs carefully crafted rules to measure, monitor, and report the amount of hydrogen blended and that regular reporting should be required.
 The Joint Utilities propose aligning with the SRGIT, testing at 12-month intervals, unless blending exceeded targets, which would result in quarterly testing, along with trace constituents monitored as per existing SRGI Tariffs.
-The Joint Utilities state that for flow monitoring for volume and energy calculations pursuant to the standard American Gas Association (AGA) reports generally available for gas pipelines, "[i]t is not yet known how to accurately measure volume [for blended hydrogen] using the existing flow computers pre-programmed with various AGA algorithms."54 an energy source, there is a growing body of research occurring in California, nationally and internationally.
+The Joint Utilities state that for flow monitoring for volume and energy calculations pursuant to the standard American Gas Association (AGA) reports generally available for gas pipelines, "[i]t is not yet known how to accurately measure volume [for blended hydrogen] using the existing flow computers pre-programmed with various AGA algorithms."

 Cal Advocates commented that the Commission should leverage ratepayer-funded research, development, and demonstration opportunities to evaluate the best use of hydrogen.
-With the heightened interest in hydrogen as
+With the heightened interest in hydrogen as an energy source, there is a growing body of research occurring in California, nationally and internationally.

-54 Joint Utilities Opening Comments at 6-7.
+&lt;sup>54 Joint Utilities Opening Comments at 6-7.

-Sierra Club asserts that to determine how much of the hydrogen reaches customers without being lost to leakage, the Commission should require regular public reporting, to the amount of hydrogen injected (by mass) and their blend rates (by volume), and the blend rates of the gas that customers actually receive.55
+Sierra Club asserts that to determine how much of the hydrogen reaches customers without being lost to leakage, the Commission should require regular public reporting, to the amount of hydrogen injected (by mass) and their blend rates (by volume), and the blend rates of the gas that customers actually receive.